 Tharik has been a consultant for a number of initiatives and organisations from within the travel, heritage, arts, education and corporate sectors.
-Below is a small example of the type of work he has carried out.

 In July 2019 Tharik completed the research and development of Britain's first Muslim heritage trails in Surrey, England for the Everyday Muslim Heritage and Archive Initiative.